Cyber Insurance Cost Estimate Calculator

 Unlike other coverage types, cyber insurance costs by general industry area are more normally distributed:

-• Low-risk (20%+ below average): Cleaning services, transportation & logistics, recreation & sports, nonprofits & associations, agriculture & natural resources
+• Low-risk (20%+ below average): Cleaning services, transportation and logistics, recreation and sports, nonprofits and associations, agriculture and natural resources

-• Mid-risk (Within 20% of average): Wholesale & distribution, (arts, media and entertainment), manufacturing, childcare services, education, construction & contracting, fitness services, pet care services. real estate & property services, repair & maintenance, (beauty, body and wellness services), food & beverage, retail & product rental, marketing & communications, other professional services (event planners, lawyers, security guards)
+• Mid-risk (within 20% of average): Wholesale and distribution, arts/media/entertainment, manufacturing, childcare services, education, construction and contracting, fitness services, pet care services, real estate and property services, repair and maintenance, beauty/body/wellness services, food and beverage, retail and product rental, marketing and communications, other professional services (event planners, lawyers, security guards)

-• High-risk (20%+ above average): Consulting services, (hospitality, travel and tourism), financial services, healthcare & medical, tech/it
+• High-risk (20%+ above average): Consulting services, hospitality/travel/tourism, financial services, health care and medical, tech/IT

-Tech companies, healthcare providers, and financial services firms pay 37% or more above average because due to the industries often having high value transactions and highly sensitive information involved in them.
+Tech companies, health care providers, and financial services firms pay 37% or more above average because their industries often involve high-value transactions and highly sensitive information.
 Even though these industries are especially expensive, most are not above average, and 68% are below national benchmarks.

-Find your industry below to see where you fall, then look at the risk tier to understand whether you should prioritize security investments or shop harder for competitive rates.
+Find your industry below to see where you fall, then review the risk tier to decide whether to prioritize security investments or shop harder for competitive rates.

 Data filtered by: